pstoica/pstoica.github.io/_harp/public/portfolio/abundant-world.md

     </a>
 </figure>

-We built the application using Ruby on Rails using Twitter Bootstrap with several brand and logo customizations.
+We built the application using Ruby on Rails and Twitter Bootstrap with several brand and logo customizations.
 An admin interface was created to allow the client to manage the site.

 <figure>
     <a class="media-image" href="/images/abundant-world/2.png">